CiscoDevNet/iotsp-device-sdk-java/README.md

 * System Requirement <br>
   The system requires a Java JDK (not just a JRE) installed, version 6 or higher (to check, use java -version) and JAVA_HOME set properly.<br>
   The java library dependencies are managed by the gradle tool which is included in the package under the directory `gradle/wrapper`.
-  The gradle tool will download the dependencies automatically from well-known java library repositories or website speficied in file `build.gradle`.<br> To get a detailed list of used libraries, refer to file `build.gradle`  and section `dependencies`.<br>
+  The gradle tool will download the dependencies automatically from well-known java library repositories or website specified in file `build.gradle`.<br> To get a detailed list of libraries in use, refer to file `build.gradle`  and section `dependencies`.<br>
   Users could also preinstall the depencies manually but it's less convenient and not recommended.

 * Build Howto <br>
   The system is using the gradle wrapper as the build tool.<br>
+  After a successful build, `./build/libs/device-sdk-java-1.0.0.jar` will be generated.<br>
   To build the system, use
 ```
       ./gradlew build